 Customize spam filter settings

-Incoming email messages are subjected to Google's spam filters, which automatically places messages detected as spam in a user's Gmail spam folder.
-Using the Spam setting, you can customize your spam filters in the following ways:
+Incoming email messages are subjected to Google's spam filters, which automatically place messages detected as spam in a user's Gmail spam folder.
+Using the Spam setting, you can customize your organization's spam filters in the following ways:

-- Turn on aggressive spam filtering to enforce more stringent filtering of bulk mail.
+- Turn on aggressive spam filtering to enforce a more stringent filtering of bulk mail.

-- Create an approved sender list to bypass Google's spam filter.
+- Create an approved sender list to bypass Google's spam filters.
 You can approve specific senders based on the email address or domain.
 You can also approve all internal messages within your organization.

 You can reuse approved sender lists across different settings.
-For example, you can specify the same approved sender list in both the Spam and Blocked senders settings, and it would modify the behavior of both settings.
+For example, you can specify the same approved sender list in both the Spam setting and Blocked senders setting, and it would modify the behavior of both settings.

 The approved sender/bypass spam filter option applies to incoming mail only.